top of page

 GCSE Physics Revision "Speed"

-For thousands of questions and detailed answers, check out our GCSE workbooks https://www.amazon.co.uk/Dr-Shaun-Donnelly/e/B084FH9JPF?ref_=dbs_p_pbk_r00_abau_000000&_encoding=UTF8&tag=freesciencele-21&linkCode=ur2&linkId=1fbc0f5c3e7450e895637b56ee343168&camp=1634&creative=6738 Great deals on workbooks for schools https://www.freesciencelessons.co.uk/school-licences/ In this video, we look at the difference between distance and displacement and then how to calculate speed.
+Find your 9s with PLUS.
+Click the link to try for free https://www.freesciencelessons.co.uk/plus Teachers, to get PLUS for your school, email schools@freesciencelessons.co.uk In this video, we look at the difference between distance and displacement and then how to calculate speed.
 We then look at the speeds of a number of different moving objects.
 Finally, we explore how to calculate distance travelled.
 This video is based on the AQA spec.
 This video may be appropriate for iGCSE / O Level Physics.
 Please consult your specification.
 The Amazon link above is an affiliate link.
 This provides a small commission which helps to support freesciencelessons.
 The cost remains the same to you.
 If you prefer not to use this, you can search Amazon for the Freesciencelessons workbooks.
 Image credits: https://creativecommons.org/licenses/by/2.0/uk/ Ernest Rutherford https://commons.wikimedia.org/wiki/File:Ernest_Rutherford_(Nobel).jpg Ernest Marsden S P Andrew Ltd (1921) https://commons.wikimedia.org/wiki/File:Ernest_Marsden_1921.jpg Music credit: Deliberate Thought by Kevin MacLeod is licensed under a Creative Commons Attribution licence (https://creativecommons.org/licenses/by/4.0/) Source: http://incompetech.com/music/royalty-free/?keywords=deliberate+thought Artist: http://incompetech.com/

 03:17